Top Eco-Friendly Building and Home Renovation Trends of 2022

 While this method is not new to the construction industry, the capabilities of modular construction continue to improve in creating a more efficient project.

-It's becoming an increasingly popular method of home and building construction for both large developers and individual homeowners alike.
+It's becoming an increasingly popular home and building construction method for both large developers and individual homeowners.

 Modular Homes Reduce Consumption